Dreams (Gabrielle song): Chart performance

 In Europe, the song reached number one in the United Kingdom on 20 June 1993 and stayed there for three weeks.
 Before, it had entered the chart at number two.
 At that time, it was the highest chart entry a debut female solo act had scored in the UK.
-It was a top-five hit in Ireland, Italy, Portugal and Sweden and a top-10 hit in Austria, Belgium, Denmark, Finland, Iceland, the Netherlands and Switzerland.
-On the Eurochart Hot 100, "Dreams" reached its best position as number six on 14 August.
-Outside Europe, the single peaked at number one on the US Billboard Dance Club Songs chart on 23 October, and the Canadian RPM Dance/Urban chart.
-In 1993, Dreams had sold 513,000 copies in United Kingdom.
+The single was a top-five hit in Ireland, Italy, Portugal and Sweden, as well as a top-10 hit in Austria, Belgium, Denmark, Finland, Iceland, the Netherlands and Switzerland.
+On the Eurochart Hot 100, "Dreams" reached its best position of number six on 14 August.
+It debuted on the chart at number 15 on 26 June, after charting in the UK and peaked eight weeks later.
+Outside Europe, the single peaked at number one on the US Billboard Dance Club Play chart and the Canadian RPM Dance/Urban chart.
+It also reached numbers 26 and 27 on the Billboard Hot 100 and Cash Box Top 100, becoming Gabrielle's highest-charting song in the US (and her only Top 40 hit in the US to date).
+"Dreams" sold 513,000 copies in United Kingdom in 1993.

 Music video

 The accompanying music video for "Dreams" was directed by British photographer, artist and singer Kate Garner.
-It received heavy rotation on MTV Europe and was later published by Vevo on YouTube in September 2013.
-As of December 2022, the video had generated more than 16 million views.
+It received heavy rotation on MTV Europe.